AlexGeiger1/UFO/README.md

 # Objective

-## Purpose
-The purpose was to create a website that uses a dynamic table of recorded UFO sightings throughout the world.
-This table allowed for filtering where the users can select specific criteria; city, state, country, shape, and date.
-These criterias were used to filter the table to the specific results the user selected.
-The main purpose of this website was to create a detailed analysis of UFO sightings.
+The purpose of this project was to create a website that uses a dynamic table of recorded UFO sightings throughout the world.
+The table allows users to select specific criteria: city, state, country, shape, and date of the UFO sighting.
+These criteria were used to filter the table to the specific results the user selected.
+The main purpose of this website is to create a detailed analysis of UFO sightings.
 # Results

 ## Using the Website